VinFast makes U.S. debut at L.A. show with 2 electric crossovers

 "With this product quality, reasonable price and great service, we think we have a good electric offering," said Loscheller.

-VinFast's distribution strategy will include its own stores, with plans to open 60 in California, adopting a U.S. retail sales strategy similar to Tesla.
+VinFast's distribution strategy will include its own stores, with plans to open 60 in California, adopting a U.S. retail sales strategy similar to Tesla's.

 "We want to provide an outstanding customer service to our customers," Nguyen Van Anh, CEO of VinFast US, told CNN Business on Wednesday.
 "So we want to control the customer journey from A to Z."

-To help position the brand in the U.S., VinFast is planning a series of special events in the upcoming months.
+To help position the brand in the U.S., VinFast plans a series of special events in the coming months.

-A major component of Vinfast's U.S. marketing strategy includes targeting consumers beyond today's typical EV buyers and positioning the company as an inclusive brand when it comes to the idea of electrification.
+A major component of its U.S. marketing strategy includes targeting consumers beyond today's typical EV buyers and positioning the company as an inclusive brand when it comes to electrification.

-Its product strategy also includes building a VF production plant in the U.S. in the second half of 2024.
+Its product strategy includes building a production plant in the U.S. in the second half of 2024.

-VinFast, which plans to extend to Europe and Canada in the coming months, plans open its U.S. order banks for the VF e35 and VF e36 in spring, with deliveries expected to begin in the fourth quarter.
+VinFast, which plans to expand to Europe and Canada in the coming months, expects to open its U.S. order banks for the VF e35 and VF e36 in the spring, with deliveries expected to begin in the fourth quarter of next year.

-Established in 2017, VinFast is part of Vingroup, one of the leading private conglomerates in Southeast Asia.
-Vingroup, founded in 1993, reports a total capitalization of $35 billion, from three publicly traded companies, as of Nov.
-4, with a current focus on three main areas: technology, industry, and services.
+VinFast, established in 2017, is part of Vingroup, one of the leading private conglomerates in Southeast Asia.
+Vingroup, founded in 1993, reported a total capitalization of $35 billion, from three publicly traded companies, as of Nov.
+4, with a current focus on three main areas: technology, industry and services.